grasmash/distro-guide/chapter1-overview.md

 * [Using an installation profile](Using an installation profile)
 * [Distribution developers guide](https://www.drupal.org/node/1555384)
 * [How to Write a Drupal 7 Installation Profile](https://www.drupal.org/node/1022020)

-## Planning and developing a distribution

-## Mataining a distribution

-As the name implies, a distribution is intended to be distributed and implemented by many sites.
-It is a software product.
-Consequently, the maintainer of a distribution has the responsibilities of a product owner.

-Distribution maintainers typically have the following responsibilities:

-* Ensuring that the _installation process_ is fully automated and functional.
-* Ensuring that all features and processes are _adequately documented_.
-* Providing proactive updates for _security vulnerabilities_ posed by any of the included modules, themes, or libraries.
-* Providing a mechanism for soliciting or accepting feedback.
-E.g., bug reports, feature requests, etc.

-From a project management standpoint, developing and maintaining a Drupal distribution is vastly different that developing a single Drupal site.